-- I baked blueberry muffins and scrambled some eggs in the oven. - 2 My cousin Rob told us while he ate where he and Josh had camped. - 3 Rob had taken my nine-year-old brother camping, who is in college. - 4 Rob had photos of the lovely lake on his phone near their campsite.
+- 1 Baked blueberry muffins and scrambled some eggs in the oven. - 2 My cousin Rob told us while he ate where he and Josh had camped. - Rob had taken my nine-year-old brother camping, who is in college. - 4 Rob had photos of the lovely lake on his phone near their campsite. - 5 We put a drawing of the lake on the fridge that Josh had made.

-5 We put a drawing of the lake on the fridge that Josh had made.
+For numbers 1-4, choose the answer that best corrects the misplaced modifier in each sentence.

-Independent Practice Answer Form For numbers 1-4, choose the answer that best corrects the 1 (A) (B) (C) (D) misplaced modifier in each sentence.
-2 A B C D 3 A B C D Number 1 Rob told us about hearing a strange 4 (A) (B) (C) (D) Correct noise in the night after breakfast. Α After breakfast, Rob told us about hearing a strange noise in 3 Rob told us how Josh had caught a fish the night. as he was washing the dishes. В Rob told us about hearing a Α Rob as he was washing the dishes strange noise after breakfast in told us how Josh had caught a fish. the night.
-B Josh told us that, as Rob was C After breakfast, Rob told us washing the dishes, he had caught in the night about hearing a a fish. strange noise.
-C Josh had caught a fish, and Rob D In the night, Rob heard a strange was washing the dishes and told us noise that after breakfast he told about it. us about.
-D As Rob was washing the dishes, he told us how Josh had caught a fish.
-2 Dad let Josh borrow his fishing rod to take on the trip, which was old but Next summer my cousin invited me to still worked. go camping by the lake with his family.
-A Josh borrowed for the trip, which Α My cousin invited me to go was old but still worked, Dad's camping by the lake with his fishing rod. family next summer.
-For the trip, Dad let Josh borrow В В By the lake next summer, my his fishing rod, which was old but cousin invited me to go camping still worked. with his family.
-C To take on the trip, Josh borrowed C My cousin by the lake invited me a fishing rod from Dad, which was next summer to go camping with old but still worked. his family.
-D The fishing rod that Josh borrowed to take on the trip from Dad was My cousin with his family next D old but still worked. summer invited me to go camping by the lake.
+- Rob told us about hearing a strange noise in the night after breakfast. - A After breakfast, Rob told us about hearing a strange noise in the night. - B Rob told us about hearing a strange noise after breakfast in the night. - C After breakfast, Rob told us in the night about hearing a strange noise. - D In the night, Rob heard a strange noise that after breakfast he told us about. - Dad let Josh borrow his fishing rod to take on the trip, which was old but still worked. - A Josh borrowed for the trip, which was old but still worked, Dad's fishing rod. - B For the trip, Dad let Josh borrow his fishing rod, which was old but still worked. - C To take on the trip, Josh borrowed a fishing rod from Dad, which was old but still worked. - D The fishing rod that Josh borrowed to take on the trip from Dad was old but still worked.